-Morton's neuroma diagnosis is typically made by listening to your symptoms and an examination of the affected foot.
-On some occasions a medical professional will be able to feel the neuroma, and the area around it may be tender.
+Morton's Neuroma diagnosis is typically made by listening to your symptoms and an examination of the affected foot.

 One physical examination that is often carried out to diagnose and Morton’s neuroma, is something called a Mulder’s Sign or a Mulder’s click.
 This simple test includes squeezing the metatarsals together with one hand in order to reproduce pain, or a click.
 A positive Mulder’s sign is indicative of the presence of a Morton's neuroma.

 A shooting pain that is felt by the patient when the forefoot webspace is being directly compressed.